nabeelvalley/docs/src/content/blog-md/2023/11-11/interacting-with-kafka-using-kotlin.md

 - The Producer API for production
 - The Consumer API for subscription
 - The Streams API for processing stream data

-In addition to the above, we we will also touch on the **Admin API** that enables us to do some basic management tasks of our Kafka instance

 ## Kotlin